NASA-IMPACT/data-transfer-evaluation/README.md

+This Repository is under development.
+We will clean it up soon.

+Meanwile checkout the [Evaluation Framework Readme](evaluation/Readme.md) for running sample benchmarks.

 ### Known Facts:

 Nifi uses standard S3 SDK libraries to upload and download.
 Upload is done through Multipart uploads which makes the